candelabyte-io/steam-auth-template/README.md

 - If Steam authentication fails: verify the Steam OpenID setup in `Program.cs` and ensure return URLs match registered/allowed URLs.

 ## Security notes
 - Do NOT store long-lived secrets in source control.
 Use environment variables or a secrets store for `Jwt:Key`.
+It is mandatory to change the `Jwt:Key` from any example/default value in `appsettings.json` or `appsettings.Development.json` before running outside of a local development environment — failing to do so makes the system insecure.
 - For production, enable HTTPS and set appropriate cookie and token security settings.

 ## Quick summary of commands